 Things Take Time

 The more frequently your potential customer is prepared to switch to a new vendor the more you have to rely on inbound lead generation.
-Inbound lead generation is marketing driven – not sales driven.
+Inbound lead generation is marketing-driven – not sales driven.

 Unless you are offering an inexpensive commodity product chances are that your potential customers will not immediately switch to another vendor based on a call or email from you.

-Let’s assume that your potential customer on average chooses a new vendor every fifth year AND that the average final buying cycle is 6 months, then the percentage of your total market that are in the final vendor selection stage is 10%.
-Nine out of ten that you get in touch with are NOT in vendor selection mode and therefore not particularly receptive to information about you company, your products and your services.
-A vast majority of the 10% that are in vendor selection mode are not interested in you as they have already shortlisted the vendors they plan to work with.
+Let’s assume that your potential customer on average chooses a new vendor every fifth year AND that the average final buying cycle is 6 months, then the percentage of your total market that is in the final vendor selection stage is 10%.
+Nine out of ten that you get in touch with are NOT in vendor selection mode and therefore not particularly receptive to information about your company, your products and your services.
+A vast majority of the 10% that are in vendor selection mode is not interested in you as they have already shortlisted the vendors they plan to work with.

 What can you offer potential customers that are not in the final vendor selection mode?

-Most information technology companies offer a combination of products and services that must first be implemented in the customers organization and then support changes in the business processes that finally will (or may) generate the value.
+Most information technology companies offer a combination of products and services that must first be implemented in the customers’ organization and then support changes in the business processes that finally will (or may) generate the value.
 I can guarantee that you will not be successful in the final vendor selection stage unless you are intimately familiar with the business issues and challenges your potential customers are facing including the specifics of the implementation environment.
 The good news is that they are also dealing with these issues when they are not in the final vendor selection stage and this is your great opportunity.